We’re thrilled to announce that today we released the first Frontity framework beta!

 Smallest React bundle possible

 Frontity helps build websites which are fast to deliver better user experiences.
-That’s one of the reasons why we have struggled to make the core smaller.
+That’s the reason why we have struggled to make the core smaller.
 But hey!
-We finally achieved it!
-It has been reduced by 60% and only weights 60kb (gzipped).
+It has finally been reduced by 60% and only weights 60kb (gzipped).

 Serverless and horizontal scaling